-One of the things to do in Austria in December is visit a Christmas market.
-While a lot of bigger markets already start at in the second half of November, they're in full swing in December.
-Visit the market between the mountains in Innsbruck, the famous Christmas markets of Vienna or the cozy market in Salzburg.
+Visiting a Christmas market is also one of the things to do in Austria in December.
+While a lot of bigger markets already start in the second half of November, they're in full swing in December.
+Visit the market between the mountains in Innsbruck, the famous Christmas markets of Vienna, or the cozy market in Salzburg.

 Looking for more places to visit in Austria in December?
 For family snow fun, you can head to the Family Ski Festival in Styria and for something more intense, there's the Nordic Ski World Cup in Ramsau am Dachstein.